When asked to describe the “jobs-to-be-done” approach to understanding customers, Clayton Christensen remembers the milkshake.

 Once the various customer needs are identified, the product design process can address different jobs-to-be-done directly.
 This approach alleviates painful disconnects between departments, and positions an entire brand to better serve its customers.

 The answers to these questions will clearly differ significantly in different contexts.
-But no matter what your business does, here are some essential areas of inquiry your team can explore to assess your customers’ most fundamental needs.
+But no matter what your business does, here are some essential areas of inquiry your team can explore to assess your customers’ fundamental needs.

 The Situation